jlaurens/synctex/meson/README.md

 ## Working with TeXLive from GitHub

 We start from a clone of the `texlive-source` repository on github.
-The we build everything with
+Then we build everything with
 ```
 ./Build CPPFLAGS="-DSYNCTEX_DEBUG=1000"
 ```